 We came back to Sri Someshwara temple.
 This is also a very old temple dedicated to Lord Shiva.
 This temple was also built during the Cholas period.

 Half of the temple has different style of carving, believed to have been done by artist Jakanachari and the other half is believed to have been carved by his son Dankanachari.

 However the idol of the god is considered to be as old as Sri Ganesha temple.

 Another view of Someshwara temples in the premises

 A place were Lord Ganesha and Lord Shiva has been residing for ages.. from SataYuga ..
 No doubt this place is very powerful and vibrates with a lot of positive energy.

-My parent just were so happy to visit this place.
+My parent were with us and were just were so happy to visit this place.
 I would say it is a must visit for people.